TITHI-KHAN/Digital_Image_Fundamentals_Cat_Image/README.md

 ![image](https://github.com/TITHI-KHAN/Digital_Image_Fundamentals_Cat_Image/assets/65033964/e01ef69a-1530-4bea-bb2b-7315326299e5)

-This utilizes various image processing techniques using libraries such as PIL, Matplotlib, NumPy, and scikit-image.
+This code utilizes various image processing techniques using libraries such as PIL, Matplotlib, NumPy, and scikit-image.
 Let's break down the functionalities provided by each section:

 1. **Image Display and Histogram**:
    - The code loads an image (`Cat.jpeg`), displays it using Matplotlib, and then plots the color histogram of the image.